The call for abstracts is now OPEN! Submit here.

 - Application to marine conservation / clear connection to conservation science, policy, management, practice

 - Novelty of the topic – how the subject addresses a new question or problem, or approaches traditional questions from a novel perspective or in a new region.
-This is not a strict requirement but may give your proposal an advantage when all other criteria are met.
+This is not a strict requirement but may give your abstract an advantage when all other criteria are met.

 Submission limitations & registration